Becoming a 10x design engineer starts with tapping into tried and true engineering design tips that have stood the test of time.

 So when designing, always think beyond your design to avoid creating something unbuildable.
 For example, a mechanical engineer shouldn’t show screws in an area where a wrench won’t fit in the factory.

 #6 Keep it simple

 If a design becomes overly complex, try to find a simpler solution if possible.
 Simple is always better.

 Ironically, simple designs can be harder to brainstorm.
 Anyone can throw everything at a problem, but at what cost?
 As Albert Einstein wisely said,

 “Everything should be made as simple as possible, but no simpler.”

-In the end, a simple design usually has the following benefits over a more complex design:
+In the end, a simple design typically offers these benefits over a complex design:

 - Reduced build time